 “In the midst of war and expulsion, intrigue and hatred, Aida goes her own way.
 She fights for her love against overwhelming odds.
 She searches for an authentic life in a world of violence and lies.
 Until death”, says Director Philipp Himmelmann.

 The new Aida of the Savonlinna Opera Festival is both intimate and visually spectacular, and realistic yet mythical.
 Arias about forbidden love and magnificent choral scenes move the tragic story forward.

 In the aftermath of a global pandemic, Verdi’s great classic is perhaps more thought-provoking than ever.
-The consequences of the uncertainty, confusion, loneliness and isolation still prevail in every cell of our being.
 The opera also has a special place in the history of the Savonlinna Opera Festival.
 After two silent summers, it’s particularly wonderful to reopen the festival with a new Aida.

 Philipp Himmelmann is a highly sought-after director.
 James Bond himself stalks villains in the performance of his Tosca in the film Quantum of Solace.

 You’ll find a list of the cast here.

 “Aida must be retold, because the world has changed irrevocably.”

 ”But this production’s real power came from the soloists that brought Verdi’s famed score to life.
 At the core of it all was sensational American soprano Michelle Bradley, a winner of the George London-Leonie Rysanek award, who has been singing leading roles in Europe for the last few years.
 She has made her name especially as a renowned Verdi interpreter and the title role of Aida is definitely a wondrous achievement.”